justMoritz/scrollimate.js/readme.md

 ### <a name="saTabsExclusion"></a>Non-Indexed Version

-Tabscroll an also be used in a “non-indexed version” that does not keep track of its state via the URL but instead uses click events to change tabs.
-Useful if your page already tracks another application state via the URL.
-In order to achieve this, DOCUMENTATION COMING SOON
+You may not want your tabs to be indexed / indexable.
+Tabscroll keeps track of your tabs via the URL, by adding a fragment (“hash”) to the end of the URL.
+But what if you have an application on your page that already does that?

+Now Tabscroll can accomodate, by simply calling the saTabs.nonID(); method some time after you included tabscroll.js.
+This will not index your tabs, not write to the URL, but still keep the same markup and functionality for your tabs.

 ---
 ---